maxwelljmckee/no-dux/README.md

   });
 }
 ```
-There's nothing to stop you from doing other things in the body of your actions too.
+There's no reason you can't do other things in the body of your action too.
 Perhaps you'd like to build an action that looks more like this:
 ```js
 const setUserData = (payload) => {
   const backendData = // do some backend call thing